Which Type Of Population Growth Is Shown In This Graph: Complete Guide

 Linear growth, on the other hand, is all about consistency.
 A population grows by the same fixed number each period, resulting in a straight line on a graph.
 This is less common in nature but can happen in controlled environments, like a factory producing a constant number of widgets each month.

-Here's a good example: if a city adds 500 new residents every year without fail, the graph will show a straight, upward-sloping line.
-There’s no acceleration or deceleration—just a steady march upward.
+To give you an idea, if a city adds 500 new residents every year without fail, the graph will show a straight, upward-sloping line.
+Worth adding: there’s no acceleration or deceleration—just a steady march upward.
 Linear growth is rare in real-world populations because most factors (like resources or space) change over time.

 Logistic Growth: The S-Curve